Dehumanization: Israelis and Palestinians

+Dehumanizing zoomorphisms are found in both Israeli discourse and Palestinian discourse.
+During South Africa's submission to the ICJ that Israel was committing genocide against the Palestinians, the president of the ICJ cited Yoav Gallant for using the phrase "human animals" in reference to Palestinians.
+On the Palestinian side, dehumanization has also been linked to support for violence.
+According to Joana Ricarte, dehumanizing perceptions of Israelis have contributed to moral frameworks that legitimized violence, including the October 7 attacks.

 Causes and facilitating factors

 Several lines of psychological research relate to the concept of dehumanization.
-Infrahumanization suggests that individuals think of and treat outgroup members as "less human" and more like animals; while Austrian ethnologist Irenäus Eibl-Eibesfeldt uses the term pseudo-speciation, a term that he borrowed from the psychoanalyst Erik Erikson, to imply that the dehumanized person or persons are regarded as not members of the human species.
-Specifically, individuals associate secondary emotions (which are seen as uniquely human) more with the ingroup than with the outgroup.
-Primary emotions (those experienced by all sentient beings, whether human or other animals) are found to be more associated with the outgroup.
+Infrahumanization suggests that individuals think of and treat out-group members as "less human" and more like animals; while Austrian ethnologist Irenäus Eibl-Eibesfeldt uses the term pseudo-speciation, a term that he borrowed from the psychoanalyst Erik Erikson, to imply that the dehumanized person or persons are regarded as not members of the human species.
+Specifically, individuals associate secondary emotions (which are seen as uniquely human) more with the in-group than with the out-group.
+Primary emotions (those experienced by all sentient beings, whether human or other animals) are found to be more associated with the out-group.
 Dehumanization is intrinsically connected with violence.
 Often, one cannot do serious injury to another without first dehumanizing him or her in one's mind (as a form of rationalization).
 Military training is, among other things, systematic desensitization and dehumanization of the enemy, and military personnel may find it psychologically necessary to refer to the enemy as an animal or other non-human beings.
 Lt.
 Col. Dave Grossman has shown that without such desensitization it would be difficult, if not impossible, for one human to kill another human, even in combat or under threat to their own lives.

 According to Daniel Bar-Tal, delegitimization is the "categorization of groups into extreme negative social categories which are excluded from human groups that are considered as acting within the limits of acceptable norms and values".

-Moral exclusion occurs when outgroups are subject to a different set of moral values, rules, and fairness than are used in social relations with ingroup members.
+Moral exclusion occurs when out-groups are subject to a different set of moral values, rules, and fairness than are used in social relations with in-group members.
 When individuals dehumanize others, they no longer experience distress when they treat them poorly.
 Moral exclusion is used to explain extreme behaviors like genocide, harsh immigration policies, and eugenics, but it can also happen on a more regular, everyday discriminatory level.
 In laboratory studies, people who are portrayed as lacking human qualities are treated in a particularly harsh and violent manner.